llm-workflow-engine/llm-workflow-engine/README.md

 **IMPORTANT NOTE:** The user authorization system from the command line is 'admin party' -- meaning every logged in user has admin privileges, including editing and deleting other users.

+##### Setting the default model

+The default model used when communicating with the LLM service is configured per user.

+To change the default model for a user:

+* Log in as the user
+* Run `/user-edit`
+* Step through the settings, including the one to set the default model

 #### Playwright (browser-based): **DEPRECATED**

 This backend is deprecated, and may be removed in a future release.